 A trauma-sensitive classroom can give children a safe place to overcome early adversity.

-Research says that if school bolsters children in four key domains, they maximise a child's opportunity to overcome all kinds of adversity and go on to succeed, says the organization Trauma-sensitive Schools.
+If school bolsters children in four key domains, they maximize a child's opportunity to overcome all kinds of adversity and go on to succeed, says the organization Trauma-sensitive Schools.

 Those four domains are: